OfficialSpy/verification-discordbot/README.md

-# To start the bot, run; node .
+# To start the bot, run: `node .`

+# Rename `example.env` to `.env` and edit the file

-# Before starting the bot, edit config.json and run the following into your terminal; npm i
+# Before starting the bot, edit `config.json` and run the following into your terminal: `npm i`
 - This will install all dependancies

-# Make sure the bot's default role is above all the other roles!
+# Make sure the bot's default role is above all the other roles within the server!